 - Squirt juice as it bites and gnaws on the berry, staining furniture

-- Leave messy chunks around its cage
+- Leave messy chunks around the cage

 - Hand-feed the parrot to strengthen your bonding process

-- Measure out rewards for certain behavior
+- Measure out rewards for certain behaviors

 - Make your parrot hunt out the pieces